-During the year, the company entered into an interest rate swap derivative instrument with a local commercial bank, which is subsequently measured at fair value using Level 2 techniques.
+During the prior year, the company entered into an interest rate swap derivative instrument with a local commercial bank, which is subsequently measured at fair value using Level 2 techniques. (note 9)

-As at 31 December 2021 and 2020, the Company had no other financial instruments, which were recorded at fair values.
+As at 31 December 2022 and 2021, the Company had no other financial instruments, which were recorded at fair values.